rommy2526/pag-ibs.github.io/content/jobs/2023-system-engineer.md

 ---
-title: System engineer and research positions
+title: System Engineer
-date: 2023-10-31
+date: 2024-01-01
-deadline: 2023-12-31
+deadline: 2024-12-31
 ---

-lorem ipsum
+The initial duration is 2 years with a possible extension.